mrugama/AnySearchable/README.md

 }
 ```

-We conform the models to `AnySearchableItem`, `Identifiable`, and `Equatable`.
+We conform the models to `AnySearchableItem`, `Identifiable`.
 We need to conform to `Identifiable` to display our data in a list view.

 ### ViewModel
 To manage the array of bills, providers, and plans, as well as the selected item to be displayed in the parent view, we'll introduce a new model called `NoneSelectedItem`.
 This model will be used initially before any item is selected.
 Here's how we can modify the PaymentViewModel class